 - Try to force refresh the calendars on your iOS device.
 In order to do so, open the calendar app, press calendars and then try pulling down the entire page to refresh the calendars.

 - Tap on Settings > Your Apple id profile > iCloud.
 Here you can go ahead and disable the calendar/reminder from the list of apps.
 Create a new arbitrary task under the default calendar e.g. “test”.
 Re-enable Reminders/Calendars in the iCloud settings and choose “Merge” from the option

 - Restart your iPhone or iPad and launch Calendars/reminders and check if the issue is resolved.

-- On a different note, if your issue is related to wrong badge counts, we received reports from users who were having similar problems in the iMessage app.
+- If your issue is related to wrong badge counts, we received reports from users who were having similar problems in the iMessage app.
 Updating to the latest iOS 11.2.2 has apparently fixed this issue for some folks.
 You may want to explore upgrading your iOS.

 The other option that you can try before calling Apple Support is to try “Reset All Settings”.
-This will however require you to set up all your settings on your iOS device again.
-You wont loose any data or content but the some of your settings may go back to default and it will require you to changing them back to your preferences.
+This will, however, require you to set up all your settings on your iOS device again.
+You won’t lose any data or content but some of your settings may go back to default and it will require you to changing them back to your preferences.